School bullying: Characteristics of victims

 Victims of bullying tend to be physically smaller, more sensitive, unhappy, cautious, anxious, quiet, and withdrawn.
-They are sometimes characterized as passive or submissive and might use self-depreciating or self-defeating humor styles.
+They are sometimes characterized as passive or submissive and might use self-deprecating or self-defeating humor styles.
 Possessing these qualities makes these individuals vulnerable, as they are seen as being less likely to retaliate.

 Another risk factor for becoming a victim is low self-esteem; however, low self-esteem can also be a consequence of having been bullied.
 Victims of cyberbullying, on the other hand, may not have lower scores than uninvolved students but might have higher body-related self-esteem than both victims of traditional bullying and bullies.

+Bullying frequently targets those who, for various reasons, may believe they are defenseless, different, or weak.
+Being introverted and feeling alone, they just avoid social situations at all costs.
+Because of this vulnerability, victims of bullying are more likely to experience anxiety, fear, and low self-esteem.
+The worsening of mental health is another trait of bullied individuals.
+A variety of emotional problems, including sadness, anxiety, and even post-traumatic stress disorder, can result from persistent teasing and bullying.
+They are lonely and easily distracted especially in school.
+The stress and distraction brought on by bullying may also cause victims to do worse academically.
+The serious effects of bullying on a person's mental health are highlighted by the fact that some victims may turn to self-harm or even consider suicide as a means of escaping the suffering.